The Bronx Museum 2025 AIM Fellow

 Biography

 Noga Cohen (1994, Haifa, Israel) is a New York-based multidisciplinary artist working in sculpture, installation, printmaking, and video.
 She is a 2025 resident artist at the LMCC Arts Center Residency on Governors Island.
-Cohen was also selected as a 2025 National Arts Club Fellow and a Bronx Museum AIM Fellow.
+Cohen was also selected as a 2025 National Arts Club Fellow and received a 2025 AIM Fellowship at The Bronx Museum.

 In 2024, she received the Artis Contemporary Residency Grant and was an Artist in Residence at Centrum (WA).
 From 2023 to 2024, she was the Lead Artist at ProjectArt Residency (NY).
 She was a NYFA Immigrant Artists Program fellow in 2021–2022.
 Cohen holds an MFA from Columbia University, where she was awarded the Berg Foundation Fellowship and the Brevoort-Eickemeyer Fellowship from 2019 to 2021.
 In 2018, she received the Gross Foundation Prize, the Adams Prize, and the SBY Grant for emerging artists.